rcmdnk/git-gpt-commit/README.md

     # Regex to exclude files from git diff.
 Multiple regexes can be separated by ','.
     EXCLUDE="*.lock"

     # Commit message template.
-If empty, use content of \$(git config --get commit.template) if exists.
+If empty, use content of $(git config --get commit.template) if exists.
-    MESSAGE="" # If empty, use content of $(git config --get commit.template).
+    # If not defined, use content of $(git config --get commit.template) if exists.
+Set  to drop the message.
+    MESSAGE # Not defined.

 ```